Hello there fellow Michiganders! How well do you know your state? Let’s test your knowledge with some Michigan trivia questions!

 4. Henry Ford invented the Model T. You can learn more about Ford and Michigan’s automobile industry at Greenfield Village in Dearborn, outside of Detroit.

 5. Michigan’s first capital was Detroit.
-It was moved to Lansing in 1848 to encourage development of the western part of the state, and to make it more secure from British soldiers over the border in Canada.
+It was moved to Lansing in 1848 to encourage the development of the western part of the state and make it more secure from British soldiers over Canada’s border.

 6. The robin is the Michigan state bird.
 It was designated as the state bird in 1931 after an election held by the Michigan Audubon Society.

 7. President Gerald R. Ford was from Michigan.
-He was appointed vice president after Spiro Agnew resigned from office because of his involvement in the Watergate scandal.
+After Spiro Agnew resigned from office because of his involvement in the Watergate scandal, he was appointed vice president.
 Eventually, President Nixon was forced to resign as well, and Ford became president in 1974.
 His presidential library and museum are located in his hometown of Grand Rapids.

 8. The Michigan state stone is the Petoskey stone.
-Petoskey stones are smooth, rounded rocks made of fossilized coral which give the stones their unique hexagon pattern.
+Petoskey stones are smooth, rounded rocks made of fossilized coral, which gives the stones their unique hexagon pattern.
 Glaciers during the ice age created the stones.
-They can be found along the shore of Lake Michigan in Northern Michigan, particularly near the city of Petoskey, named for the stone.
+They can be found along the shore of Lake Michigan in Northern Michigan, particularly near Petoskey, named for the stone.

 11. Michigan is a Native American word meaning Great Water.